jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 * Always keep track of the shape of the data and document it in the code.
 * Rescale your input features in particular for non-imaging data.
 * Initialize all random seeds to produce repeatable results.
 * Use standard dataset first if possible.
-Verify the quality of any custom dataset.
+* Verify the quality of any custom dataset.
+	* Choose related categories addressing your target problem.
+	* Filter out low quality samples.
 * Start with standard loss functions before any customization.
 * Record output periodically for verification.
 * Version control models and save model checkpoints for different hyperparameters for easy reproduction.